Age Spots | Lentigines | Sun Spots

-The second thing we recommend at Castleknock Cosmetic Clinic Dublin is to wear Demani Skincare Protect SPF20 or SPF50 sunscreen.
+The second thing we recommend at Castleknock Cosmetic Clinic Dublin is to wear Demani Skincare Protect SPF50 sunscreen.
 Even if you already have sun damaged skin, it’s never too late to start.
 This will help prevent further damage and age spotting

 Photofacial treatment is quick and painless.
 Most patients describe the fotofacial light pulses as a ‘snapping’ sensation, which causes mild discomfort at most.
 After the treatment, there may be some redness for a few days, but that quickly fades and the patient can enjoy the effects of blemish-free skin.
 When interchanged with alternate light bandwidth, the effect is gentle stimulation of one’s own collagen and elastin production.

 Photofacial treatment is a broad band laser therapy using the StarLux is administered to patients attending at Castleknock Cosmetic Clinic Dublin as to enhance other treatment outcomes.
 According to published evidence the innovative combination of fotofacial with other aesthetic treatments like chemical peels and fractional CO2 Lasers resulted in improved cosmetic outcome for example when combined with wrinkle taming resulted in longer duration of the wrinkle reduction.
 The result is more satisfying treatment outcome and less frequent treatment need.